Skip to main content

 • Take over editing: Gain immediate editing access

-Your other team member will also have the option to re-take over editing or wait until you’re done.
+Your team member will also have the option to re-take over editing or wait until you’re done.

-Editing a Broadcast while offline
+Working on a Broadcast while offline

 If you lose Internet connection while working on a Broadcast, you'll have 30 seconds to go back online.